Algorand-Game-Developers/securities-denylist/README.md

 # Securities Denylist

 This is a list Algorand's security tokens.
-These security tokens do _not_ belong in our games.
+They do _not_ belong in our games.
 Lets keep expanding this list!